LelsersLasers/FactCheckBot/README.md

-# FactCheckBot

-Using a LLM to check the truth of statements made on Discord

-## TODO

-- Prompts for Ollama
-- Actually make the Discord Bot
-- Test
+# Fact Check (and Bot)

+Final project for HONR 199: Millan, Shay, and Joao.
+Uses AI (in our case ChatGPT), to check the truth of statements.
+It can do it automatically in real time, or you can go back and check old statements.

 ## Commands